spinel-coop/rv/docs/PLANS.md

 #### find

 The `ruby find` subcommand returns the full path to the currently chosen Ruby interpreter.
 If passed an argument, it interprets that argument as a version request and prints the full path to a Ruby interpreter that satisfies the version request.

+### clean-install

+The `clean-install` or `ci` command is mainly inspired by `npm ci`, and is functionally very similar to `bundle install --frozen`.
+It installs dependencies as described by the lockfile, and does not interact with the Gemfile.

 ### run